Victorian Electoral Commission

-The Victorian Electoral Commission (formerly State Electoral Office), or VEC, is the statutory body responsible for the running of state, municipal and various non-government elections in Victoria, Australia.
+The Victorian Electoral Commission (VEC), formerly the State Electoral Office, is the statutory body responsible for the running of state, municipal and various non-government elections in Victoria, Australia.

 Independence

 It is an independent agency, established under Victoria's Electoral Act 2002, the VEC falls under the umbrella of the Department of Premier and Cabinet.
 The VEC head office is located on level 11, 530 Collins Street, Melbourne, although during the state election there may be as many as 88 offices established throughout Victoria.

 The VEC is subject to oversight by the Victorian Parliament's Electoral Matters Committee which regularly holds inquiries into the conduct of public elections and associated matters in Victoria.
 The committee was established under the Parliamentary Committees Act 2003 and has members from both the Legislative Assembly and the Legislative Council.

 Functions

 State elections

 The primary function of the VEC is to conduct Victorian state elections, the last of which was the 2022 state election which was held on Saturday, 26 November 2022.
 Prior to 2006, Victorian parliamentary elections could be held any time at the discretion of the government in the last year of their four-year term of office.
 This has meant that, in practice, the average period between elections had been somewhat less than the maximum four years.
 From 2006 the Victorian Parliament has fixed terms with the election being held every fourth year on the last Saturday in November.